brettz9/asyouwish/README.md

 browser start-up.
 3. Blacklists might be a nice addition.
 4. Localization (i18n is mostly done)
-5. And of course expose more APIs....
+5. And expose more low-level APIs....

 Some additional intended use cases
 ==================================